 RANGE

 The RANGE function is one of the crucial aggregate functions in SQL.
-And the RANGE function calculates the range of a set of values.
-The range is the difference between the set's most prominent and smallest values.
+It calculates the range of a set of values, the difference between the set's most prominent and smallest values.

 For example, if a set of values contains 5, 10, 15, 20, and 25, the range would be 20 (25-5).
 The RANGE function is commonly used in statistical analysis to measure data spread.

-So, the RANGE function is a powerful tool in SQL that allows you to analyze your data statistically.
-By calculating the range of your data, you can gain insights into the spread and distribution of your data.
+The RANGE function is a powerful tool in SQL that allows you to analyze your data statistically.
+By calculating the range of your data, you can gain insights into its spread and distribution.

 NANMEAN